diffblue/aws-training/Goto-Transformations/readme.md

 ### Add Failed Symbols

 A failed symbol is a pointer dereference at an lvalue position, for which we do not have adequate information to determine who the pointee is.
+We use failed symbols so that we nondet the result of the dereference instead of the whole memory in that case.

 Doesn't lend itself to easy demoing, as we can't demonstrate failed symbols in a user friendly manner, as this information is attached to the type of the symbol, for